 1) Kidney infections-every visit during antenatal period requires urine testing to detect kidney infection

-2) PIH (pregnancy induced hypertension) every antenatal visit blood pressure should be recorded this disease if missed can be devastating in further course can complicate mothers & fetal condition
+2) PIH (pregnancy induced hypertension) every antenatal visit blood pressure should be recorded this disease if missed can be devastating in the further course can complicate mothers & fetal condition

-3) Proteinuria (passing of protein in urine) in pregnancy-there may be worsening of proteinuria if previous proteinuric illness exists this may reduce kidney function & impact mother/fetal condition
+3) Proteinuria (passing of protein in the urine) in pregnancy-there may be worsening of proteinuria if previous proteinuric illness exists this may reduce kidney function & impact mother/fetal condition

-Oral contraceptive pills (OCP) induced hypertension-this is very common reversible condition where OCPs can induce hypertension, so females on OCPs should get blood pressure checked regularly.
+Oral contraceptive pills (OCP) induced hypertension-this is a very common reversible condition where OCPs can induce hypertension, so females on OCPs should get blood pressure checked regularly.

-Special Counseling in Pre-existing Kidney disease in pregnancy – in such scenario a thorough counselling is needed because some Pre-existing kidney disease there is life risk to fetus & mother, some disease requires close watch on blood & urine tests so there maybe a need to terminate pregnancy or may need early induction of labour, in extreme cases pregnancy cannot be planned.
+Special Counseling in Pre-existing Kidney disease in pregnancy – in such scenario a thorough counselling is needed because some Pre-existing kidney disease there is life risk to fetus & mother, some disease requires close watch on blood & urine tests so there may be a need to terminate pregnancy or may need early induction of labour, in extreme cases pregnancy cannot be planned.
 Simple kidney infection entity can result in pre-term labour, intrauterine death of fetus, low birth weight.

 Symptoms to look for